Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 Additional equipment such as dive lights, computers, cameras, etc.

-Taxi transport to the airport at end of tour ($25-$30 for 3 people and luggage)
+Taxi transport to the airport at the end of tour ($25-$30 for 3 people and luggage)

-Guide gratuities (all gratuities for drivers, servers, and others who help us during our tour are included)
+Guide gratuities and scuba instructor gratuities (other gratuities for drivers, servers, and such are included)

 Personal expenses such as souvenirs, gifts, alcoholic beverages, additional entertainment outside the standard itinerary, and incidentals

 FAQ & More